Definition of Cylindrical Contact Homology in dimension three: Abstract

 \section{Abstract}

-In this paper we give a rigorous definition of cylindrical contact homology for contact $3$-manifolds that admit nondegenerate contact forms with no contractible Reeb orbits.
-By ``defining contact homology'' we mean the following: To a contact $3$-manifold $(M,\xi)$ we assign an isomorphism class $\{HC(\mathcal{D})\}_{\mathcal{D}}$ of groups, where each group $HC(\mathcal{D})$ is defined using some auxiliary data $\mathcal{D}$ and any two groups $HC(\mathcal{D}^1)$ and $HC(\mathcal{D}^2)$ for the same $(M,\xi)$ are naturally isomorphic.
+\cb In this paper we give a rigorous definition of cylindrical contact homology for contact $3$-manifolds that admit nondegenerate contact forms with no contractible Reeb orbits, and show that the cylindrical contact homology is an invariant of the contact structure. \cb